roboconf/roboconf.github.io/en/user-guide/reusability-in-models.md

 ---
-title: "Reusability"
+title: "Reusability in Models"
 layout: page
-id: "ug.snapshot.reusability"
+id: "ug.snapshot.reusability-in-models"
 menus: [ "users", "user-guide" ]
 ---

-This page explains several ways of creating reusable recipes and Software descriptions.
+This page explains several ways of creating reusable graph portions.
+It is quite helpful to use and write reusable recipes.
 As a user, it is convenient to not have to write ALL your application description, and ALL the recipes.
 Roboconf has solutions to ease reusability.